3omer/3omer.github.io/essays/introduction-to-redis-part-2.md

 }
 ```

-This is the first bulding block, we will use this function in the controller code that retrieve article, the `zincrby` command increament the score by 1, simple.
+This is the first bulding block, we will use this function in the controller code that retrieve article, the `zincrby` [command](https://redis.io/commands/zincrby) increaments the score by 1, simple.

 ```javascript
 const getArticlePage = async (req, res, next) => {